weeb-edu/katacoda-demos/tet-istio-cloud-map-operator/step4.md

 Notes: Understand how CRDs work in Istio and Helm, see bugs and releases which resolve earlier issues with purging CRDs in Helm (leaving artifacts behind, not deleting as expected, problems with re-installs) https://github.com/istio/istio/issues/7688

-Some fragility in the product with AWS implementation
+Some fragility in the product with AWS implementation? test